 Section 11.1.
 Binding Effect.
 This Agreement shall be binding upon the heirs, legal representatives, successors, assigns, transferees and spouses of the parties to this Agreement.

 Section 11.2.
 Amendment.
-This Agreement or Certificate may be amended or restated only by the Majority Vote of the Members; provided, however, that a unanimous vote shall be necessary if the amendment or restatement of the Agreement or Certificate goes to an issue or matter which would require such a vote by this Agreement or the laws of the State of Texas.
+This Agreement or Certificate may be amended or restated only by the Majority Vote of the Class A Members; provided, however, that a unanimous vote shall be necessary if the amendment or restatement of the Agreement or Certificate goes to an issue or matter which would require such a vote by this Agreement or the laws of the State of Texas.

 Section 11.3.
 Notices.
 Any notice required or permitted to be given under this Agreement shall be in writing and delivered via email as well as either by hand delivery, sent by recognized overnight courier (for next day delivery) or mailed, postage prepaid, certified mail, return receipt requested, addressed to the parties as follows: